NaviNet-OSS/JiraRobot/README.md

 The test file *JiraRobotTest.txt*, is an easily executable test for Robot Framework using JiraRobot Library.
 For in depth detail on how the keywords function, read the Keyword documentation found here: [Keyword Documentation](http://navinet.github.io/JiraRobot/JiraRobot-KeywordDocumentation.html)

-Before running the testscertain variables must be changed to make a successful test run;
+Before running the tests, certain variables must be changed to make a successful test run;

 - jirausername - The user you wish to authenticate with
 - jirapassword - If a username is given this can be set as that users password.
 Optional, but if username is given it will prompt for password at test execution but won't save the password